emalyak/EMPageViewController/README.md

-`pageViewController`        | The page view controller `startViewController`       | The currently selected view controller the transition is starting from `destinationViewController` | The view controller being scrolled to where the transition will end `progress`                  | The progress of the transition, where 0 is a neutral scroll position, >= 1 is a complete transition to the right view controller, and <= -1 is a complete transition to the left view controller.
+`pageViewController`        | The page view controller `startViewController`       | The currently selected view controller the transition is starting from `destinationViewController` | The view controller being scrolled to where the transition will end `progress`                  | The progress of the transition, where 0 is a neutral scroll position, >= 1 is a complete transition to the right view controller in a horizontal orientation, or the below view controller in a vertical orientation, and <= -1 is a complete transition to the left view controller in a horizontal orientation, or the above view controller in a vertical orientation.
 Values may be greater than 1 or less than -1 if the scroll velocity is quick enough.

 * * *